We are going to explore the difference between VTV vs VOO:

 VTV and VOO have had similar performance returns over the last 10 years, with VOO beating VTV by 1.24% annually.
-This difference can be considered significant, especially when you consider compound interest on those returns.
+This difference can be significant, especially when considering compound interest on those returns.

 Here is how VTV and VOO performance compares:

 This is a performance chart comparing VTV and VOO: